alexandre-touret/api-first-workshop/docs/workshop.md

 </dependency>
 ```

-### Updating the Quarkus configuration
+### Update the Quarkus configuration

-We must define the Quarkus configuration extension with some items
+We must define the Quarkus configuration extension with some items.

 In the file ``src/main/resources/application.properties`` add the following properties: